cdunham1989/loan_calculator/README.md

 As a bank,
 So I can lend as much money as possible,
 I want to be able to do all these things with more than one user

+---

+Edge Cases:

+Minimum payments never less than 50 *

+Payments of less than the minimum are not accepted

+Payments must be a numerical value

 ```